macmade/XSDocgen/README.md

 Example documentation
 ---------------------

+### C project:

-A real world example output can be found at: http://doc.xs-labs.com/XSFoundation/
+A real world C example output can be found at: http://doc.xs-labs.com/XSFoundation/

+### Objective-C project:

+A real world Objective-C example output can be found at: http://doc.xs-labs.com/ClangKit/

 Build & Installation
 --------------------